Get

 Nutrition

-Siamese can eat any cat food that the owner deems best for them.
+Siamese can eat a complete and balanced cat food appropriate for their life stage.
 However, they are prone to overeating and should be monitored, so they don’t become overweight.
 It is helpful that their thin form gives away a potbelly quickly, so you know when to cut down on their intake.

 Home Life